 The Richmont School of Ministry will consider awarding advanced standing to students who complete the Renovaré Institute for Christian Spiritual Formation, the National Institute of Christian Leadership, the Mission School of Ministry, the Free Chapel School of Discipleship, the Bethel Bible Series, the Sustainable Faith School of Spiritual Direction, and the Transforming Center.
-Policies for awarding advanced standing are governed by standard Transfer of Credit Policies: School of Ministry.
+Policies for awarding advanced standing are governed by standard transfer of credit policies.
 Completion of each program is necessary to be eligible for advanced standing.
 If a student does not complete the program, individual courses that were completed are not eligible for transfer credit.
 Complete information and requirements are available from the office of the Dean of the School of Ministry.